 - Cut the Crepe Paper into strips that measure about 24 inches.
 If you want the roses to be smaller (less wide) cut your strip shorter.
+If you want them wider increase the length to include more inches.

 - Fold the top 1/3 of it down so it is not as wide (again…optional).